Bru-sic/week_01_homework/README.md

 ## Results

 * *What has been the business impact of this company so far?*
+>RippleNet members and their customers — corporations and consumers alike — are increasingly reaping the benefits of instant, on-demand, certain and low-cost payments with Ripple solutions, ultimately sharpening their competitive edges.
+As more financial institutions join RippleNet, instant payments will reach more destinations and costs will further compress, enabling members to continuously improve their global payments services.[^RipplePR100]

+  So far, Ripple's accomplishments including:
+  * Ripple has processed nearly $30B worth of volume and 20M transactions since RippleNet was first launched.
+In 2022, approximately 60% of those payments were sent through <a title="On Demand Liquidity" href="#odl">ODL</a>.[^RippleInsightsQ42022]
+  * Ripple has over 300 business customers
+    Ripple remains one of the few crypto firms well capitalized and ready to meet robust customer demand in 2023 head-on by continuing to hire strategically, invest in attractive opportunities and build a platform that can allow traditional institutions to access crypto innovation on the XRPL in a safe and secure fashion.

+    Ripple wrapped up 2022 with its strongest year to date focusing on crypto utility and scaling its ODL product.
+As RippleNet continues to grow, despite a tumultuous market, Ripple experienced the highest amount of demand from both new and existing customers adopting ODL.
+Today, Ripple’s crypto-powered payment solution is available in nearly 40 payout markets, up from just three markets in 2020.

+    Last quarter, <a title="On Demand Liquidity" href="#odl">ODL</a> was launched in France and Sweden in partnership with payments providers Lemonway and Xbaht respectively, and in Africa via MFS Africa, a leading payments gateway in the region.
+Additionally, Ripple expanded its customer base to corporates that are looking to experience the benefits of crypto-enabled cross-border payments for their business.

+  Disciplined, Responsible Stakeholders: Q4 Sales and Purchases Last quarter, total XRP sales by Ripple, net of purchases, were $226.31M vs. $310.68M in the previous quarter.
+Ripple has continued to sell XRP only in connection with ODL transactions.

+   * Despite its successes, Ripple has faced some legal challenges which include:
+     * A US$700,000 civil money penalty in 2015, which was the first against a virtual currency for willful violation of several requirements of the Bank Secrecy Act (BSA)[^FinCEN]
+     * An action filed in 2022 by the <a title="U.S. Securities and Exchange Commission" href="#sec">SEC</a> charging Ripple and two executives with conducting a $1.3b unregistered securities offering[^SECPR].
+Although a landmark ruling in favor of Ripple was made in July 2023[^Torres],[^HKLaw-1] for three of the four transaction types at issue, the <a title="U.S. Securities and Exchange Commission" href="#sec">SEC</a> plans to appeal the court's ruling .[^Reuters]

+US SEC seeks to appeal Ripple Labs crypto decision

+   Although a partial favourable ruling was made in Ripple's favour, a few matters were judgement was passed , which although    [^HKlaw]
+      >

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+* *What are some of the core metrics that companies in this domain use to measure success?
+How is your company performing, based on these metrics?*

+Uptime 99.99%

-* How is your company performing relative to competitors in the same domain?
+* *How is your company performing relative to competitors in the same domain?*

 ## Recommendations